django-commons/django-debug-toolbar/docs/installation.rst

         }
     ]

-Third, the Debug Toolbar requires a modern browser.
-Since the toolbar is a development tool, this is generally not an issue — if you need to test in an older browser, simply disable the toolbar for that session.
+Third, the Debug Toolbar requires an up to date browser and targets [Baseline Newly Available](https://web.dev/series/baseline-newly-available) to delivery modern debug tools.
+Should you need to test in an older browser, simply disable the toolbar for those sessions.

 3. Install the App
 ^^^^^^^^^^^^^^^^^^